 Triënnale Bruges brings contemporary art and architecture to the historic core of the city of Bruges every three years in a unique setting as a UNESCO World Heritage Site.
 It’s an excellent opportunity to extend a visit to Bruges with this art and architecture exhibition.

-This year, from 8 May to 24 October 2021, Bruges will be the setting for the Triënnale.
-Thirteen national and international artists and architects present their installations to the general public.
-The theme of this year’s edition is TraumA.
-Using artistic and architectural interventions, TraumA brings out the less attractive aspects and allows them to become part of the image of the city.
-TraumA balances between the present and the hidden.
-With a trail of sculptural, architectural and organic creations, it meets a celebration of the versatility and mobility of the city.
+In October 2021, Bruges was the setting for the Triënnale.
+Thirteen national and international artists and architects presented their art installations to the general public.
+The theme of the 2021 Triënnale was TraumA.
+Using artistic and architectural interventions, TraumA brought out the less attractive aspects and allowed them to become part of the image of the city.
+TraumA balanced between the present and the hidden.
+With a trail of sculptural, architectural and organic creations, it met a celebration of the versatility and mobility of the city.
 Between private and public.
 Between dream and nightmare.

-Throughout the city there are 13 objects to be found and all of them have their own story to tell.
-You can explore them yourself by downloading the map from the Triënnale website.
-It shows you the location of all 13 objects.
+Throughout the city there were 13 art objects to be found and all of them had their own story to tell.
+You could explore them yourself by downloading the map from the Triënnale website.
+It showed you the location of all 13 objects.
 An amazing free thing to do in Bruges.

-You can also join one of the daily guided walks.
-They start at the market square every day at 2.00 pm, and take about two hours.
-You will get a lot of information on the objects by your guide.
-The costs of these walks are €12,50 per person.
+There were also daily guided walks from the market square every day at 2.00 pm for about 2 hours, and take about two hours and the costs of these walks were €12,50 per person.

 More Related Articles